oslabs-beta/Kafkasocks/README.md

 This is an open source product.
 We are not affiliated nor endorsed by either the Apache Software Foundation or KafkaJS.

 This product is accelerated by [OS Labs](https://opensourcelabs.io/).

-_Apache Kafka and Kafka are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.
-Kafka Socks has no affiliation with the Apache Software Foundation._